COS301-SE-2021/Atbash/README.md

 # Bit by Bit - Atbash
-Atbash is a messaging application, where privacy of messages is top priority.
+Atbash is a messaging application, where the privacy of messages is the top priority.
 Message content is only visible to the sender and the recipient.

 ---
 ## Demo 1 Recording